OGRECave/ogre/Docs/src/material-scripts.md

 </dd> <dt>cubic</dt> <dd>

 This texture is made up of 6 2D textures which are pasted around the inside of a cube.
+Can be addressed with 3D texture coordinates and are useful for cubic reflection maps.
-The base_name in this format is something like ’skybox.jpg’, and the system will expect you to provide skybox_fr.jpg, skybox_bk.jpg, skybox_up.jpg, skybox_dn.jpg, skybox_lf.jpg, and skybox_rt.jpg for the individual faces.
+If the @c texturename in this format is something like @c skybox.jpg, the system will expect `skybox_px.jpg, skybox_nx.jpg, skybox_py.jpg, skybox_ny.jpg, skybox_pz.jpg, skybox_nz.jpg` for the individual faces.
+For compatibility, the suffixes `_lf, _rt, _up, _dn, _fr, _bk`  are also supported.
-Alternatively 1 cube texture can be used if supported by the texture format(DDS for example) and rendersystem.
-Can be addressed with 3D texture coordinates and are useful for cubic reflection maps and normal maps.
+Alternatively a single file with all faces can be used, if supported by the texture format (e.g. DDS).
 </dd> </dl>

 @param numMipMaps